Lsfr271/dxlib/functions.md

 ## DXLIBPRINT:

+## NOTE: FOR PRINTVAR() FUNCTION YOU HAVE TO PUT THE ARGUMENTS IN ORDER OR ELSE IT WONT WORK AS YOU EXPECT.

 - printline(string): Print string.
 Example: `printline("Hello");`
 - printVar(template,vars...): Insert variables into string.
 Example: `int a=10; printVar("Value is -a-",a);`
 - askInput<Type>(prompt): Ask input from user.
 Example: `std::string n = askInput<std::string>("Name?: "); std::cout << "Hello, " << n << '\n';`